 How to stop condensation on inside of windows

 You’ve probably noticed that when it’s cold outdoors, you often get frost or condensation on your windows indoors.
-Perhaps you’re even tired of water accumulating on the inside of your glass and eventually dripping down and causing water stains and damage to your sills or floor.
-If you’re really lucky, and you have a thirsty cat, he or she will let you know how bad your window condensation problem is by licking the moisture off the glass.
+Over time, this problem can compound to the point where water accumulates on the inside of your glass and eventually begins to drip.
+This dripping becomes an issue as it can cause water stains and even permanent damage to your sills and flooring.
+If you’re really lucky, and you have a thirsty cat, he or she will let you know how bad your window condensation problem is by licking the accumulating moisture off the glass.
 Yuck!
 Let’s take a look on how to combat this problem once and for all.

 Condensation on inside of windows

-What causes water condensation on your panes and how do we stop it?
-We know that when your house is warm, it means the air is warm.
-Warmer air holds more moisture than cooler air.
-When the warm air meets a cold surface, water can condense and settle onto it.
-And just like a cloud, too much moisture settling leads to water accumulation that needs to go somewhere, i.e. water droplets inside your home.
+What causes water condensation on your panes and how do you stop it?
+We know that when you heat your house, you warm the air contained inside.
+This warmer air holds more moisture than cooler air.
+When the warm air meets a cold surface, the water molecules from the air get less “excited” and settle down.
+As they settle, they group together and form visible condensation.
+And just like a cloud, the accumulating moisture mass becomes lighter than air and gets pulled down by gravity in the form of rain droplets (in simple terms!).
+In this case, you’ve created water droplets inside your home.
 This isn’t a good thing indoors, unless you’re washing dishes or taking a shower!
-So, we need to take a look at how to control this warmer air and maybe also how to control the colder window surfaces.
+So, we need to take a look at how to control this warmer air and also how to remove the colder window surfaces from the equation.

 How to stop condensation on windows

 This article talks about some ways to help your wet window problem.
 Solutions range from no-cost to thousand of dollars – can you say “new windows?”
 Here, we’ll focus on remedies that don’t break the bank.
 Some tips may not apply to your specific situation, but should be worth considering.